keymanapp/help.keyman.com/developer/language/guide/control-keys.md

 # Control characters in output

-It is best to never to emit control characters from a Keyman rule.
+It is best to never emit control characters from a Keyman rule.
 Applications may not be expecting control characters from the keyboard and there may be unexpected consequences, such as inserting a new line character into a single line text field.
 See the [Control keys](#control-keys) section for a strategy